 Check out the resources in the sections below which may provide you with the information you need.

-If you've already looked through our web pages and you can't find the information you're after, or if you'd prefer to discuss something face-to-face, it's easy to book an appointment.
+If you've already looked through our web pages and you can't find the information you're after, or if you'd prefer to discuss something, you can get in touch with us:

-Before you come and see us it might be helpful for you to read our Student Care Statement and Confidentiality Policy to understand a bit more about our commitment to you.
-Unfortunately, in a small number of cases it may not be possible for the Advice Centre to continue offering advice, in which case our withdrawal of services policy may come into effect.
+Before your appointment, it might be helpful for you to read our Student Care Statement and Confidentiality Policy to understand a bit more about our commitment to you.
+Unfortunately, in a small number of cases, it may not be possible for the Advice Centre to continue offering advice, in which case our withdrawal of services policy may come into effect.

 Registered charity no: 1141998